 When we talk about website conversion, every single piece of data can become valuable information.
 You can learn a lot about your performance by checking things such as form submissions, links clicked, time spent on the site, etc.

 You should analyze all these figures separately and in conjunction with other metrics.
 For example, if many people add products to the cart, but none of them executes the purchase, there might be an error on your site.
-Getting many site visitors but low conversion indicates that you’re targeting the wrong demographics, etc.
+Getting many unique visitors but low conversion indicates that you’re targeting the wrong demographics, etc.

 Whatever the case might be, you should have a good understanding of digital marketing to get the most out of this data.
 Your primary focus as a CRO expert is to disregard vanity metrics and only focus on things that make you money.
 In the end, getting many visitors doesn’t benefit you if you can’t make any sales.